 I argue here that the endangerment of the future is not a new phenomenon that has emerged out of the environmental crisis, but an existential condition shared by many in the crossfires of patriarchy and racism.
 I argue also that the endangerment of the future as a modality of existence is not limited to the conditions of genocide and oppression faced by black and indigenous people historically and in the present – conditions which I in no way play down, but which in many cases underpin discourses connecting afro-pessimism, indigenous futurities and climate justice, based upon acknowledgement of the fact that for many, the end of the world is a past or recurring event – but something that can be more subtle, lingering quietly and unaddressed in the existence of many.
 Further, I propose that there might be additional modes of ethical action than those that start from a desire to save our future.
 I identify three modalities of futurelessness: Melancholy, Hoax, and Surrender, which situate the notion of future within the framework of a contextual and subjective experience.
 By asking what are the constitutive premises undergirding a future of the mind, I hope to offer a more nuanced incursion into the question concerning A Future.

-In Lars von Trier’s film Melacholia, an approaching comet destroys the planet and its future.
-The protagonist Justine, a young bride played by Kirsten Dunst, follows the progress of the apocalypse with quiet fatalism, as if her own melancholia was the force pulling the comet to collide.
+In Lars von Trier’s film Melacholia, a rogue planet destroys earth and its future.
+The protagonist Justine, a young bride played by Kirsten Dunst, follows the progress of the apocalypse with quiet fatalism, as if her own melancholia was the force pulling the planets to collide.
 Masquerading as a psychological thriller, the film expresses how the destruction of the future is depression, and how depression is the way we experience the destruction of future.
 The world closes in, and awareness of the pain of others – a necessary component for political action – becomes overshadowed by the absence of meaning that swallows the landscape of the mind like wildfire.
 Here, the answer to what comes after the end of the world is that nothing comes, because the end of the world annihilates all meaning.
 It annihilates the mind’s ability to reach forward and to create a future for itself.
 Before we can ask what comes after, there needs to be an open horizon, a condition of possibility for a future of any kind to transpire.

 We will probably never know whether the death of lawyer and activist David Buckel on April 14th, 2018 by self-immolation was an act of protest or of depression.
 But we do know that it spoke of the end of the world in ways that cannot be abstracted as theory – that the end of the world is an intimate experience, a relationship to one’s own future and its implosion, an experience that is embodied, and that can result in a pressure so intense that it makes the body burn to ashes.
 We know that annihilation of the future, of his particular future, must have preceded the act.